A mathematical theory of topological invariants of quantum lattice systems: Introduction

 The content of the paper is as follows.
-In Section \ref{sec:locality} we axiomatize the notion of an infinitesimal local symmetry by defining local Lie algebras abstractly in terms of cosheaves on a site.
-We also introduce the \Cech\ functor which assigns a DGLAs to a local Lie algebra, and will serve as the main link between lattice geometry and algebraic topology.
-In Section \ref{sec:symmetries} we turn to infinitesimal symmetries on the lattice, introducing the space of derivations almost-localized on a region, and prove the main properties of these spaces, some of which hold only for sufficiently regular regions.
-In section \ref{sec:semilinearsets} we identify a suitable category of such regular regions in $\RR^n$, the category $\CS_n$ of \textit{fuzzy semilinear sets}.
-We identify a Groethendieck topology on $\CS_n$, show that infinitesimal symmetries of any gapped state $\psi$ of a quantum lattice system on $\RR^n$ can be described by a local Lie algebra $\mfkDpal$ over $\CS_n$.
+In Section \ref{sec:symmetries} we review quantum lattice systems and their symmetries.
+We introduce Lie algebras of derivations approximately localized on regions in $\RR^n$ and prove some of their properties.
+In the next three sections we formalize these properties.
+In Section \ref{sec:locality} we axiomatize the notion of an infinitesimal local symmetry by defining local Lie systems abstractly in terms of cosheaves on a site.
+We also introduce the \Cech\ functor which assigns a DGLA to a local Lie system, and will serve as the main link between lattice geometry and algebraic topology.
+In Section \ref{sec:semilinearsets} we identify a suitable category of regions in $\RR^n$, the category $\CS_n$ of \textit{fuzzy semilinear sets} which comes with a natural Grothendieck topology.
+In Section \ref{sec:LLA} we show that infinitesimal symmetries of any gapped state $\psi$ of a quantum lattice system on $\RR^n$ can be described by a local Lie system $\mfkDpal$ over $\CS_n$.
 We also study gapped states invariant under an action of a compact Lie group $G$ and define a $G$-equivariant analog of $\mfkDpal$.
 In Section \ref{sec:invariants} we construct invariants of $G$-invariant gapped states.
 The construction is along the lines of \cite{LocalNoether,Berry_Thouless} and uses an inhomogeneous Maurer-Cartan equation.
-We show that these invariants are obstruction for promoting the symmetry $G$ to a local symmetry of the state $\psi$.
-We also explain how to generalize the construction of invariants to lattice systems living on sufficiently nice (asymptotically conical) subsets of $\RR^n$ and show that their invariants take values in a space which depends on the asymptotic geometry of the subset.
+We show that these invariants are obstructions for promoting the symmetry $G$ to a local symmetry of the state $\psi$.
+We also explain how to generalize the construction of invariants to lattice systems defined on sufficiently nice (asymptotically conical) subsets of $\RR^n$ and show that their invariants take values in a space which depends on the asymptotic geometry of the subset.
 This goes beyond what one can access using the TQFT heuristics.
-In appendix \ref{appendix:LGA} we isolate some proofs from section \ref{sec:symmetries}, and Appendix \ref{sec:deformation} develops some properties of the inhomogeneous Maurer-Cartan equation.
+In Appendix \ref{appendix:LGA} we isolate some proofs necessary for Section \ref{sec:symmetries}, and Appendix \ref{sec:deformation} develops some properties of the inhomogeneous Maurer-Cartan equation.